Bonus–malus: Executive compensation

 In executive compensation, particularly at banks, bonus–malus refers to schemes where annual bonuses are held in escrow (do not immediately vest), and can be reduced retroactively (clawed back) in case of losses in future years.

 The intention is to align incentives better and encouraging a long-term view in directors, by discouraging the taking of risks which may yield short-term profits (and hence bonuses in early years) but with long-term losses (which, under a traditional bonus system, would not be penalized).

 Such a system was proposed by Raghuram Rajan in January 2008.

 Author Jim Collins proposed that executives be expected to buy stock with their own money (as was done at IBM in the 1990s) taking on both up-side rewards and down-side risk.

 In November 2008, UBS AG announced a change to its executive compensation scheme implementing such a system, which it dubbed a "bonus–malus" system.

 French insurance price calculation

 In France, the prices of insurance are calculated as a function of the car type, subscribed insurance options, and also bonus/malus value (%), stating how many years the driver used the car without any accident or another event relevant to the insurance.
-It means that the bonus/malus is assigned to the insured person and also to family members (e.g. wife), who are allowed to drive the car.
+It means that the bonus/malus is assigned to the insured person and also to family members (e.g. spouse), who are allowed to drive the car.

 The bonus can be transferred between insurance companies.